Pumkko/learn-sst/readme.md

 # What did i learn

+## Followed the SST Guide
+Followed this guide to learn : https://sst.dev/guide.html It's honestly awesome, what they did with that guide is really amzing, a full stack app step by step with auth, secrets management...

+Copy pasted most of the code about bootstrap because i did not care about that but otherwise i tried to understand I
+- Used Amplify V6 and not V5 as they tell you to use in the guide (`npm install amplify@v5`), took some digging when V6 had a breaking change but nothing crazy.
+- Copy pasted the code for Bootstrap and everything but later i'd like to :
+    - Use Tanstack Form
+    - Use Tanstack router

 ## SST Guide is guide is great but not up to date
-Followed this guide to learn : https://sst.dev/guide.html It's great, really, but not up to date like this part : https://sst.dev/chapters/add-an-api-to-create-a-note.html just does not work with the news SDK V3.
+It's great, really, but not up to date like this part : https://sst.dev/chapters/add-an-api-to-create-a-note.html just does not work with the news SDK V3.
 I had to change